-Now that we’ve covered the advantages of paying off your mortgage early, let’s talk about ways to make that happen.
-Here are 10 ways to help you pay off your mortgage quickly and save you a lot of money in the process.
+Now that we’ve covered the advantages of paying off your mortgage early let’s talk about ways to make that happen.
+Here are ten ways to help you pay off your mortgage quickly and save you a lot of money in the process.

 1. Buy A House Below Your Budget

 This might seem like a no-brainer, but it’s a tip that is often lost in the glitz and glam of a new house.
 Buying a house below your actual budget makes it easier to pay off that house.

 When we were house shopping, we had an upper budget limit of $250,000.
 We bought a house $44,000 below that, which left us with extra cash every month.

-When you have extra cash every month, you can use that to pay off your mortgage or other debt!
+When you have extra cash every month, you can use that to pay off your mortgage quicker or other debt!

-This tip can be tricky though.
-It’s easy to convince yourself that the house with the finished kitchen is worth going over your budget just a little bit.
+This tip can be tricky, though.
+It’s easy to convince yourself that the house with the fancy kitchen is worth going over your budget just a little bit.
 Don’t talk yourself into going over your budget.
 You don’t want to be house broke!